 The Court found that the purpose of the notified body’s involvement in the procedure relating to the EC declaration of conformity is to protect the end users of medical devices.
 However, the conditions under which culpable failure by that body to fulfil its obligations may give rise to liability on its part vis-à-vis end users are governed by national law, subject to the principles of equivalence and effectiveness.

-The Judgment appears under external links.
+The Judgment appears here.